 The Tin Hat Brigade was one of the best known and probably the most active vigilance committee in Texas during its wild west days.
 The vigilante group was based out of a settlement that had grown up near Fort Griffin, Texas.
-This small town began at the bottom of the hill and was first called “The Bottom,” “The Flat,” or “Hidetown,” before it took on the name of the fort.
+This small town began at the bottom of the hill and was first called “The Bottom,” “The Flat,” or “Hidetown” before it took on the name of the fort.

 The settlement that grew up around the post quickly became a bustling frontier town attracting an array of buffalo hunters, tradesmen, soiled doves, and cowboys passing through with their cattle herds on the Western Trail.
-The town also attracted a host of the outlaws, thieves, and desperate characters, becoming a hotbed for violence.
+The town also attracted a host of outlaws, thieves, and desperate characters, becoming a hotbed for violence.
 Before long, the town sported a roster of those who passed through the area that reads like a “whos-who of the American West,” including Pat Garrett, Doc Holliday, Wyatt Earp, Johnny Golden, John Wesley Hardin, Lottie Deno, and Mollie McCabe.

-However, this was not enough for a certain faction of men in the town who decided to take the law into their own hands.
+However, this was not enough for a particular faction of men in the town who decided to take the law into their own hands.
 Seeing to the protection of the lives and property of the people in the surrounding area, this band of men, who called themselves the Tin Hat Brigade, determined that swift “justice” was more effective.
 Soon, many a horse thief was found hanging from a tree near the river.

-In 1874, a man named John Larn joined the brigade and the respect that Larn gained as a member of this group helped to get him elected sheriff of Shackelford County in April 1876.
+In 1874, a man named John Larn joined the brigade, and the respect that Larn gained as a member of this group helped get him elected sheriff of Shackelford County in April 1876.
 That same month, the Tin Hat Brigade caught a man in the act of stealing a horse and promptly hanged him to a pecan tree.
 Leaving his body hanging there for all to see, they also left a pick and shovel below his gruesome remains for anyone who might have wished to remove the thief and bury him.